kennypeng15/kennypeng15.github.io/content/About/Bio.md

 - Devised scoring metrics to gauge how well pull requests adhered to SDLC standards; information could be saved locally or persisted to ElasticSearch for visualization and rollup

 ### Full-Time
-After graduating college, I returned to First Republic as a full-time software engineer.
+After graduating college, I returned to First Republic as a full-time software engineer, starting in September 2022.
+- Part of a development team building a new, backend-only application that utilized Confluent Kafka to enable event-driven architecture
+- App subscribed to a configurable list of Kafka topics, ingested and sanitized events from those topics, and emitted those events to configurable output topics
+- C#, utilizing language-specific features like Microsoft Roslyn for code generation, as well as external libraries like NewRelic for application monitoring

 I currently work for JPMorgan Chase.